 Simply put, teleoperation empowers a human to remotely monitor and control a motorized vehicle.
 From the operator’s standpoint, it is deceptively simple.
 But that’s only because an ingenious and enormously complex blend of technologies makes it so.

-Teleoperation enables the transmission of multiple video feeds from the vehicle to the command station, and instructions from the command station to the remotely operated vehicle, in virtual real time.
+Teleoperation enables the transmission of multiple video feeds from the vehicle to the command station, and instructions from the command station to the remotely operated vehicle, in virtually real-time.
 However, unlike robo-taxis, autonomous pods and autonomous shuttles, teleoperation technology is road-ready right now.
 There is no need for new, specialized vehicles, even existing fleets can be retrofitted for remote operation.
-Teleoperation’s relevance is all the more timely on account of COVID-19.
+Teleoperation’s relevance is all the more time on account of COVID-19.
 Consider the following scenarios:

 A tunnel-digging vehicle must enter an extremely dangerous environment in order to perform a variety of tasks, each one with its own added hazards.
 For the human operator this is a high-risk operation with very real, possibly fatal, danger.

 With the addition of cameras, modems and a vehicle-side (rugged) computer, this same vehicle can be operated by a human from the safety of a control center located even thousands of kilometers away.
 Furthermore, a single skilled operator can finish this operation and immediately “jump” to another location in order to perform another complex operation elsewhere entirely.
 Relocation of the first piece of equipment can then be handled by a local driver.
 The ability to shift operators with the click of a button goes a long way to minimize risk, keeps workers safe, and ensures that only the most skilled people are doing the most skilled jobs.